Bachelor of Arts in Management: Entrepreneurship

 Bachelor of Arts in Management Total

 This is the first in the BAM program, and it provides a solid business foundation for more detailed and higher-level study in subsequent courses.
-It includes an overview of business terminology, concepts, environments, systems, strategies, and current issues, and examines Topics include business ethics, entrepreneurship, global business, management, marketing, production, information systems, and accounting and finance.
+It includes an overview of business terminology, concepts, environments, systems, strategies, and current issues, and examines Topics include business ethics, entrepreneurship, global business, management, marketing, accounting and finance.

 Topics include a basic math review, business statistics, profit calculations, payroll, banking, interest calculations, insurance, taxes, and mathematical calculations.